phiguera/CharAnalysis/CharAnalysis_UsersGuide.md

 If you used Version 2.0 specifically, please also cite the software:

 Higuera, P.E.
-2026. *CharAnalysis*: Diagnostic and analytical tools for peak analysis in sediment-charcoal records (Version 2.0).
+2026. *CharAnalysis*: Diagnostic and analytical tools for peak detection and fire-history interpretations using high-resolution sediment-charcoal records (Version 2.0).
 Zenodo. https://doi.org/10.5281/zenodo.19304064

 ### Support and Updates